lannah2/MCA-2024/week5.md

 - Artist (the main performer): Renée Elise Goldsberry
 - Composer (the creator): Lin-Manuel Miranda
 - Publisher (person or company who published the piece): Atlantic Records
-- Date (date of publication): 25th September, 2015
+- Lyricist (author of lyrics): Lin Manuel Miranda

 ## Task 2: Modify your MEI Document According to the Schema that you have Created
 Here, this information has been added to my MEI file: